Las Vegas tickets: how to buy safely (shows, sports, concerts, comedy)

 Quick answer

-- Start official: Begin with the show/venue’s official site (then follow their ticket link).
+- Start official: Begin with the show or venue’s official site (then follow their ticket link).

 - If it’s sold out: Use the sold out tickets playbook and compare verified resale totals after fees.

-- Avoid scams: Use the ticket scams checklist.
+- Avoid scams: Use the ticket scams checklist before buying from anywhere unfamiliar.

 Las Vegas tickets: the calm guide